khueue/crisp/README.md

 	Summary: 1/4 fail, 3/4 pass
 	true.

-Some syntactic sugar for goals:
+Some syntactic sugar for test goals:

  * true - Simply ignored.
 It's just a trick to make the remaining test cases line up nicely with the commas.
  * one:Goal - Succeeds if Goal has exactly one solution.
 Basically just does a findall and checks the number of solutions.